 unusually dangerous.

-If the need for euthanasia of an unusually large number of animals is anticipated, these actions should be identified and outlined in advance whenever possible.When field monitoring and pregather planning identify an increased likelihood that animals may need to be euthanized during a gather, this should be addressed in the gather plan.
+Euthanasia of a Large Number of Animals If the need for euthanasia of an unusually large number of animals is anticipated, these actions should be identified and outlined in advance whenever possible.When field monitoring and pregather planning identify an increased likelihood that animals may need to be euthanized during a gather, this should be addressed in the gather plan.
 In an on-the-range or facility situation where a gather is not involved, advanced planning should also be done whenever possible.

 Arrangements should be made for an APHIS or other veterinarian to visit the site and consult with the authorized officer on the euthanasia decisions.
 This consultation should be based on an examination of the animals.
 It should include a detailed, written evaluation of the conditions, circumstances or history of the situation and the number of animals involved.Where appropriate, this information should be specific for each animal affected.
 It is critical that the Authorized Officer include contractors that may be involved; the State Office Wild Horse and Burro Program Lead; appropriate Field Office, District and Resource Managers and the NPO in their planning.